mattbeckley/PDALIntro/IntrotoPDAL_Part3.md

              ]}
 ```

-- Using the "point" and "distance" parameters, users can also clip a buuffer around a specified point.
+- Using the "point" and "distance" parameters, users can also clip a buffer around a specified point.
 For more advanced use-cases of the clipping function, see https://pdal.io/en/2.5.3/tutorial/clipping/index.html#clipping

 # Ground Classifications <a name ="ground"></a>